What is copyright?

-Copyright is a bundle of rights that belongs to the creator to incentivize the creation of new works.
-As codified in 17 US Code, the creator of a work has the exclusive right of
+Copyright is a bundle of rights that belongs exclusively to the creator.
+As codified in 17 US Code, the creator of a work is the only person who can

 What can be copyrighted?